Genteel poverty: Modern usage

-Theodore Dalrymple suggested that the genteel poor as a phenomenon had disappeared by the 1960s and 70s due to the decline of the genteel social class (that is, the British gentry) as well as inflation.
+Theodore Dalrymple suggested that the genteel poor as a phenomenon had disappeared by the 1960s and the 1970s because of the decline of the genteel social class (that is, the British gentry) as well as inflation.
 In the book The Careless State, scholar Paul Graham Taylor characterized the British welfare state as including a pension sufficient to keep one in genteel poverty.

 Some writers have described the state of many modern creatives as genteel poverty, including writer Cosmo Landesman, who calls this group the "undeserving not-quite-poor": those who may have enough cash flow to afford small luxuries but have trouble saving for larger expenses like medical debt or retirement.
 Landesman attributes this to a laissez-faire baby boomer attitude towards money, driven by a distaste for conventionally responsible squares and a pessimistic view of the future, combined with an increasingly limited welfare state and uncertain economy.